centarsirius/peristole/README.md

  ## Future Goals:
- - We currently have a constrained use case but we hope to expand the input pool and also use the query system to fetch pulsar properties to provide a smooth user experience.
+ - We currently have a constrained use case but we hope to expand the input pool and also use the query system to fetch pulsar properties to provide a smooth user experience